Dhanasree-Rajamani/DeepLearningProject/Project/README.md

-# Object-Detection-Web-App-Using-YOLOv7-and-Flask
+# Shop-assist : Object-Detection-Web-App-Using-YOLOv7-and-Flask

+The application helps users by scanning products on a shelf, and highlighting the item the user is looking for.
+User gives in a text of a specific product they are looking for and the object detection model will detect all the items on the shelf, and highlight the product that the user needs.

 ## Description

 This project utilizes the YOLOv7 deep learning model for object detection.
 The YOLOv7 model is trained on a custom dataset using the Grocessory dataset, labeled using Roboflow.
 The trained model is then used to perform object detection on test images and videos.
 Additionally, a Flask application has been developed to facilitate uploading images and videos for real-time detection.
+We have also experimented with pretrained, custom trained YOLOv7 and YOLOv8 models for this application.

 ## Features
 - Object detection using the YOLOv7 model